Skip to main content

 Local elections are being held in October 2025

-Local elections is your opportunity to become a candidate to sit at the decision-making table of Waikato Regional Council or to vote for the person who you think will best represent your interests and views.
+Local elections are your opportunity to become a candidate to sit at the decision-making table for Waikato Regional Council and/or to vote for who you think will best represent your interests and views.

 What we do